joetanx/conjur-puppet/README.md

 ```
 ## 4.2.
 Prepare Puppet manifest
 - `conjur-demo.pp` is used to demonstrate how a Puppet manifest file can use the Puppet module for Conjur to fetch secrets and use those secrets in other resources
-- `node 'jenkins.vx' {` specifies the node that the manifest will apply to, change this accordingly to your Puppet agent FQDN
+- `node 'foxtrot.vx' {` specifies the node that the manifest will apply to, change this accordingly to your Puppet agent FQDN
 - 2 secrets will be fetch: `world_db/username` and `world_db/password`
 - The Syntax to use the function provided by the Puppet module for Conjur is:
 ```console